 Dustin T. Duncan, Director

 Dustin T. Duncan, ScD is Associate Dean for Health Equity Research and Professor of Epidemiology at Columbia University Mailman School of Public Health.
-Dr. Duncan is an internationally recognized Social and Spatial Epidemiologist.

-Jessica Contreras, BA, Program Manager
+Jessica Contreras, Program Manager

 Jessica Contreras, BA (she/her) serves as the Program Manager for Columbia Spatial Epi Lab.
 She has dedicated nineteen years to implementing gender-affirming medical service programs in New York City.
 She successfully transformed six clinics into trans friendly hubs through staff trainings and community support groups.
 Her strategic approach has been implemented into the standards of care policies for institutions.
 She earned her Bachelor of Arts in Human Development and brings to the lab her specialized knowledge of recruitment and engagement with transgender populations.
 She has experience coordinating public health research, including a portfolio of studies focused on HIV prevention science and sexual and gender minority health research.
 Ms. Contreras previously lead as the Program Coordinator II for TURNNT (“Trying to Understand Relationships, Networks and Neighborhoods among Transgender Woman of Color”) (Award: R01MD013554), a cohort study examining how social and environmental factors affect the health and well-being of transgender women of color with a focus on HIV prevention and adherence (n=314).